 Frey: School physical forms verify that a child has been seen for a routine, well-child visit.
 Schools want to ensure that a child’s immunizations are up to date, that he or she is healthy and ready for school, and that he or she has received the proper screenings.

 Health Matters: What immunizations are necessary at each grade level?

-Brown: Once they’ve turned 4 years old, children entering Pre-K or Kindergarten are typically due for the Measles/Mumps/Rubella vaccine, a Varicella (chicken pox) vaccine, and DTaP (Diptheria, Tetanus, and Pertussis) and Polio booster immunizations.
+Frey: Once they’ve turned 4 years old, children entering Pre-K or Kindergarten are typically due for the Measles/Mumps/Rubella vaccine, a Varicella (chicken pox) vaccine, and DTaP (Diphtheria), Tetanus, and Pertussis) and Polio booster immunizations.

 Kids going into Grade 6 (around age 11) are also usually due for some immunizations as well as Tetanus and Pertussis boosters.
-We also recommend immunization with the HPV (Human Papillomavirus) vaccine and the Menactra vaccine that protects against a form of bacterial meningitis.
+State law requires that all children entering the 7th grade additionally receive the Menactra vaccine, which protects against a form of bacterial meningitis.
+We recommend immunization with the HPV (Human Papillomavirus) vaccine for all children after they turn 11 years old.
 In addition, your child may be due for other immunizations that have been missed along the way.